 Cost-Effectiveness

-With Aurora, you may pay for the resources you use thanks to its cost-effective business approach.
-Optimal cost management is facilitated by the platform’s resource efficiency and scalability in response to demand.
+Thanks to Aurora’s cost-effective business approach, you may pay for the resources you use.
+The platform’s resource efficiency and scalability in response to demand facilitate optimal cost management.
 Pay-as-you-go pricing allows users to pay only for the computing and storage resources they actually utilize.

 Aurora Global Databases